bobdenotter/twig-preso/README.md

 Unit tests
 ----------
-For running unit tests you need [phpunit](http://www.phpunit.de/)
+For running unit tests you need [phpunit](http://www.phpunit.de/).

-After installing, you can run the unit test suite by running
+After installing, you can run the unit test suite by running:

     $ phpunit -c app/